Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/3-upload-photos.md

 Now that you have an environment for Python and Flask prepared and have the basics of Flask under your belt, it's time to build a Web site.
 A Flask Web site begins with an **app.py** file and basic assets such as HTML, CSS, and images.
 You will start by using [Git](https://en.wikipedia.org/wiki/Git) to download a set of starter files for the Contoso Travel site.
 Then you will enhance the site to support photo uploads.

-1. If [Git](https://en.wikipedia.org/wiki/Git) isn't installed on your computer, go to https://git-scm.com/ and install it now.
+1. If [Git](https://en.wikipedia.org/wiki/Git) isn't installed on your computer, go to the [Git Web site](https://git-scm.com/) and install it now.
 Versions are available for Windows, macOS, and Linux.

 1. In a Command Prompt window or terminal, `cd` to the project directory you created in the previous unit.
 Then use the following command to clone the GitHub repo containing the starter files for the Web site: